 Is your money working for you?
-More important, is it working for the betterment of others?
-That’s the question that Brian Kaminer, the founder of Talgra, a New York-based sustainable investment consulting firm, aims to help his clients answer.
+More importantly, is it working for the betterment of others?
+That’s the question Brian Kaminer, the founder of Talgra, a New York-based sustainable investment consulting firm, aims to help his clients answer.
 “Investing doesn’t have to mean ignoring your values,” Kaminer noted recently.
 “Investments can earn a return and also be focused on what is truly important to me and my family.”
 And he wants to share that insight with as many people as possible.

 Kaminer’s general philosophy is that once your basic needs are met, it’s more about what you do with your money than how much of it you might have.
 Through Talgra he educates others about how they, too, can align their money and their beliefs through more socially responsible investing.
 Otherwise known as impact investing, the options can range from putting your money in a small, independent community bank to helping finance the construction of a massive solar power field in the Chilean desert.

 After graduating with a business degree from the University of Vermont in 1990, Kaminer began working in his family’s brokerage firm.
 Working so closely with his relatives had its rewards, but after 17 years, he started getting antsy.
 “From a personal enrichment standpoint, something was missing.”